FrontierPsychiatrist/jsdbc/README.md

 Type has to be one of mysql, postgresql, oracle or sqlite.

+For sqlite the port is optional. host contains the path to the database file and database is the database file name.

+    var sqlite = require('jsdbc');

+    sqlite.connect({
+      type: 'sqlite',
+      host: '/var/sqlite',
+      database: 'database.db'
+    });

 Querying
 --------
 jsdbc has one method for selecting and one for other queries.